Review: Icelandair Saga Business Class B757-2, Seattle – Reykjavík (Keflavik)

 The wine and drink list was also passed out.
 I was really happy to see that they had 7 kinds of gin catered and two kinds of tonic.
 It made for a special occasion as I didn’t expect to get Gin and Tonic flights on our trip.
 Although when they arrived from the cart, it turned out that instead of impressive full size bottles, they had miniatures to present.

 The amenity kits were also presented in a hexagonal styled box.
-The kits contained Blue Lagoon branded cremes, along with the usual eye masks and other non useful items.
+The kits contained Blue Lagoon branded cremes.
+The Blue Lagoon is the tremendous spa that is located close to Reyjkavik that is know for it’s volcanic pools.
+The amenity kits contained the usual eye masks and other non useful items.

 The safety video had superimposed images from Iceland’s countryside.
 Another great idea of creativity.

 As we got underway, I looked at the in flight entertainment options.
 This consisted of a few movies (under 30) available from a touch screen on the seat back in front.

 As we got to altitude, a cocktail was offered.
 I went with a Reykjavik Gin and a light tonic.
 This was served with some caramel popcorn, which was a great snack to have to get underway.
 It was a refreshing change from the usual nuts offered everywhere else.

 The crew came around again before dinner, so I took it as an opportunity to try the white wine.